odoo/documentation/content/administration/install/deploy.rst

        }

 .. example::
-   Say Odoo has been installed via the **source**, and the two git repositories for Community and Enterprise has been cloned in :file:`/opt/odoo` and :file:`/opt/odoo-enterprise` respectively.
+   Say Odoo has been installed via the **source**.
+The two git repositories for Community and Enterprise have been cloned in :file:`/opt/odoo/community` and :file:`/opt/odoo/enterprise` respectively and the :option:`--addons-path <odoo-bin --addons-path>` is ``'/opt/odoo/community/odoo/addons,/opt/community/addons,/opt/odoo/enterprise'``.

-   The addons paths is ``/opt/odoo/odoo,/opt/odoo/addons,/opt/odoo-enterprise``.
-Using the above NGINX (https) configuragion, the following location block should be added to serve static files via NGINX.
+   Using the above NGINX (https) configuration, the following location block should be added to serve static files via NGINX.

    .. code-block:: nginx